johnsonice/Financial_Contagion_Network/README.md

-# Financial_Contagion_Network
+# Financial Contagion in a Multilayer Network
-"Financial Contagion in a Multi-layer Network", IMF Working paper
+This is the code repository for the IMF working paper "Financial Contagion in a Multilayer Network", by Yevgeniya Korniyenko, Manasa Patnam, Rita Maria Del Rio-Chanona, and Mason A. Porter